 With the onset of the pandemic, our team quickly realized that we needed to understand how remote communication was impacting our Service Dog community before we could move forward with the project.
 Even though the focus of our project includes distance peer support, the pandemic introduced additional challenges.
-In short, it did not make sense for our team to start creating an addictions specific toolkit for Service Dog organizations if some were not be able to deliver what they learned to their Veteran clients.
+In short, it did not make sense for our team to start creating an addictions specific toolkit for Service Dog organizations if some were not able to deliver what they learned to their Veteran clients.

 Copyright © 2021 Service Dog Research - All Rights Reserved.